 After several years of playing, however, you should have the knowledge of what makes a good teacher and start seeking out a mentor who can show you how to do additional things.

-In my case, I’ve played the guitar for 15 years, and despite that, I’m still in the market for a great teacher who is even better than me, and who can show me my blind spots.
+In my case, I’ve played the guitar for 17-18 years, and despite that, I’m still in the market for a great teacher who is even better than me, and who can show me my blind spots.

+It all comes back to the classic master-and-apprentice dichotomy.
 There’s simply no question that having a great mentor will help you learn the fundamentals of the instrument and get you on the right path.

 Here is a list of things that your guitar teacher should show you in the first year of lessons:

 1) Choosing the Right Guitar – Acoustic or Electric (or the Brand)